-To assist those who cannot afford the full cost of premiums, the Medicaid program will be expanded to enroll uninsured individuals with incomes up to 133% of the Federal poverty level (FPL).
+To assist those who cannot afford the full cost of premiums, the Medicaid program enrolls uninsured individuals with incomes up to 133% of the Federal poverty level (FPL).
 Subsidies will be provided on a sliding scale to individuals with lower to mid-level incomes who do not qualify for Medicaid.
 Families and individuals with incomes up to 400% of the FPL may be eligible for a premium assistance tax credit to help them purchase basic coverage through an exchange.

-To help raise revenue to cover the cost of subsidies, the new law will broaden the Medicare tax base for higher-income taxpayers.
+To help raise revenue, the law will broaden the Medicare tax base for higher-income taxpayers.
 This includes an additional Hospital Insurance tax rate of 0.9% on earned income in excess of \$200,000 for individuals and \$250,000 for married couples filing jointly, as well as a 3.8% unearned income Medicare contributions tax on the lesser of net investment income or the excess of modified adjusted gross income (MAGI) over the same threshold amounts.
 Some trusts and estates will also be liable for this 3.8% tax.

-Starting for tax years beginning after December 31, 2021, a 40% nondeductible excise tax will be imposed on health insurance providers or plan administrators for any "Cadillac" health insurance plan with annual premiums in excess of \$10,200 for individual and \$27,500 for family coverage, with both amounts adjusted for inflation and higher thresholds for employees in certain high-risk professions and non-Medicare retirees age 55 and older.
+Starting for tax years beginning after December 31, 2021, a 40% nondeductible excise tax will be imposed on health insurance providers or plan administrators for any "Cadillae" health insurance plan with annual premiums in excess of \$10,200 for individual and \$27,500 for family coverage, with both amounts adjusted for inflation and higher thresholds for employees in certain high-risk professions and non-Medicare retirees age 55 and older.
 Insurance providers and plan administrators are permitted to pass along the excise tax to consumers through higher premiums.